 An EHT AP shall have dot11MultiLinkActivated set to true and shall be affiliated with an AP MLD.
 The EHT AP and its affiliated AP MLD follow the rules defined in 35.3 (Multi-link operation).

-without including the
+A non-AP EHT STA that has dot11MultiLinkActivated set to true shall be affiliated with a non-AP MLD.
+The non-AP EHT STA and its affiliated non-AP MLD follow the rules defined in 35.3 (Multi-link operation). (#6624)

+A non-AP EHT STA that has dot11MultiLinkActivated set to false shall not be affiliated with any non-AP MLD.
+The non-AP EHT STA may attempt to (re)associate without including the Basic Multi-Link element in the (Re)Association Request frame . (#6624)

 TGbe editor: Modify 35.3.5.4 Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup as follows (track change on):